mobiusfund/investing/README.md

 For US stocks, rebalancing is currently supported via two order types in a trading session: Market on Open (MOO) and Market on Close (MOC), to take advantage of maximum liquidity.
 Per NYSE and NASDAQ rules, only strategies submitted before 09:28 and 15:50 Eastern time will be counted.
 Currently supported [ticker symbols](https://api.investing88.ai/assets) are generally large cap assets.

+To accommodate multiple asset classes, the UID space and subnet emissions are partitioned based on [asset ratio](https://api.investing88.ai/ratio), which will be adjusted over time as the subnet evolves.

 All strategy updates are shown on the [dashboard](https://db.investing88.ai) immediately.
 Daily score calculation takes place at 04:00 UTC.
+The dashboard emphasizes raw performance rankings and comparisons between asset classes.
+To see adjusted rankings and scores set by validators that match on-chain incentives, use the `Investing/bin/validator` command.

 One machine can run multiple miners with their corresponding strategies, with an extra argument e.g. `--axon.port 8092` added to the `pm2` command.
 However a new or revised strategy that is overly similar to a pre-existing one will receive a reduced score.